 After that, I received one request to authorize one bank to check my account at Philippine National Bank and a verbal disapproval from another (but only after my wife, Josie, called the bank).

 All of this has irritated me to no end.
 The calls from those banks were unnecessary and the authorization letter was unnecessary.

 I really didn’t.
 Having a car is nothing more than a convenience for me.
 Not having one means I won’t have a monthly payment to contend with.
 I won’t have to remember to renew the registration or the insurance policy when the time comes.
 Josie’s the one who wanted it.

 I received calls from these banks:

 I thought the banks were disapproving the car loan because of something else, something discriminatory.
 I thought I was getting disapproved for nonsense reasons while some banks approved loans for Filipinos who weren’t even employed (and without any other source of income).
-I have firsthand knowledge of some of this, so I’m not making things up.
+With firsthand knowledge of some of this, I’m not making things up.

 Two weeks is a long time to be left in limbo.
 I expected to be informed of an approval or disapproval (for all those banks) a week ago but it doesn’t work that way here.
 If you’re not approved, you’ll hear nothing at all from anyone (banks and car dealers alike).

 Even though the car loan was approved today, the car itself has to be prepped and the Mitsubishi dealer won’t even start on it until they receive the approval notification from the bank.
 My contact at Carworld told me it might be Saturday.
 I hope not.
 I would prefer either tomorrow (Friday) or Monday.
 It’s a transportation thing.

 Speaking of transportation, I’ll probably be writing about that tomorrow.